efea-umich/cse-593/main-project/project.typ

 4. Adaptability & Form Factor – The design was praised for its intuitive interface, but considerations for adaptability to rectangular smartwatch screens were suggested to ensure broader applicability.
 Some reviewers wondered how this system could be translated into a rectangular smartwatch, with ideas like integrating presses of different amounts of time and haptic feedback to improve text-entry, which is often an overlooked part of technology.

+=== The Final Design
 // Does the Initial Design and Low Fidelity Prototypes section contain a description of the "final" group design?
 Does the description contain justification for changes based on the design critiques?
 Does the section contain quality sketches and storyboards for the final design?
 Do the sketches and storyboards depict the personas?

+Building upon the Dynamic Key Hitbox and Quick Correct Swipe Type designs, our final design prioritizes suggested responses while allowing the user to enter any custom message.
+The core of this design addresses the two prominent challenges identified in our contextual interviews: the need for faster interaction for quick replies and more accurate manual text entry when custom messages are required.

+The interface initially presents users with suggested responses when viewing a notification for a message.
+These suggestions are contextually generated based on message content and past responses, addressing the needs of users who often send quick standardized responses when they are busy.
+Only users who require more customized text entry need to scroll down to access the Dynamic Key Hitbox keyboard.

+When a user selects a suggested response, the system shows a confirmation popup.
+The chosen suggestion expands to fill the center of the screen, with prominent "Send," "Edit," and "Cancel" options displayed beneath it.
+The "Edit" button allows the user to edit the suggestion using the keyboard, while "Cancel" returns them to the previous menu, allowing them to choose a different suggestion.
+This directly addresses the concern raised by participants who desired confirmation steps before sending messages.
+For users who are tend to message in conditions where accidental taps are possible, this prevents miscommunications without significantly increasing interaction time.

+If the user chooses to edit a suggestion or create a custom message, they access the Dynamic Key Hitbox keyboard.
+It silently changes the sizes of a key's hitbox, preventing errors by adapting to likely letter combinations.
+This adaptive approach is particularly valuable for both our persona: Emily, whose long nails and on-the-move lifestyle make precise tapping difficult.
+The keyboard maintains its ability to disable hitbox expansion when typing acronyms or after error correction, accommodating specialized terminology and unconventional abbreviations.

+The combination of these features creates a comprehensive solution that addresses both approaches to reducing text entry frustration: it minimizes the need for typing through intelligent suggestions while simultaneously reducing errors when typing is necessary.
+This dual approach recognizes that different contexts call for different interaction methods: some users may prefer suggestions when quickly responding to customers during busy periods, while still requiring accurate keyboard entry for composing more specific messages where suggestions are not sufficient.

+We design the interface to prioritize the fastest interaction method (prioritized suggestions) while maintaining support for precision typing (Dynamic Key Hitbox), our design creates a flexible system that accommodates various user needs, physical limitations, and environmental contexts.
+The confirmation step provides the confidence users desire in message accuracy, while the adaptive keyboard ensures that when custom text is required, users can type with minimal errors regardless of environmental conditions or physical constraints.

+// - Show suggestions first, then the keyboard below (after a scroll, for instance) // Users want suggestions to be quick, and keyboard-typing will be slow, so we would rather take a bit more extra work for keyboard over extra work for suggestions
+//   - If a suggestion is chosen, that word enters the forefront and big options are displayed to send or not send // This allows error prevention as mentioned by users
+// - Keep a standard watch keyboard layout
+// - Implement dynamic hitboxes

 == Storyboards

 == Paper Prototype
 // Does the Initial Design and Low Fidelity Prototypes section contain a description and figures depicting the the "final" group design paper prototype?
 Does the description contain justification for changes based on the design critiques?
 Does the section contain a brief description of how an investigator could Wizard of Oz the prototype?